SAP-samples/teched2022-DA264/exercises/ex1/README.md

 17. This shows the details of the notifications.
 Click anywhere outside the notification window to continue interacting with the application.
 <br>![](/exercises/ex1/images/Ex01_Part03_17.png)

 18. Wait for the profiling task to finish, this action can take some time.
-You can then click 'Refresh' until you see a notification that the profiling is complete or if you see the factsheet now states 'Profiled'.
-Click 'Refresh' after profiling is complete to see the updated the profiling results.
+You can click 'Refresh' until you see a notification that the profiling is complete or if you see the factsheet now states 'Profiled'.
+Click 'Refresh' after profiling is complete to see the profiling results.
 <br>![](/exercises/ex1/images/Ex01_Part03_18.png)
 <br>![](/exercises/ex1/images/Ex01_Part03_18_addition.png)